fmesserer/ocp-playground/documentation/Model - 2D-XZ Drone Control.md

 which rotates the drone around its center of mass.

-Overall, the resulting dynamcs are:
+Overall, the resulting dynamics are:

 $$
 \begin{aligned}